Skip to main content

 “By making its services convenient for criminals, TD Bank became one,” Attorney General Merrick Garland said in the DOJ release.
 “Today, TD Bank also became the largest bank in US history to plead guilty to Bank Secrecy Act program failures, and the first US bank in history to plead guilty to conspiracy to commit money laundering.
 TD Bank chose profits over compliance with the law—a decision that is now costing the bank billions of dollars in penalties.”

-Garland added that his department’s “our investigation continues, and no individual involved in TD Bank’s illegal conduct is off limits.”
+Garland added that “our investigation continues, and no individual involved in TD Bank’s illegal conduct is off limits.”

 Andrea Gacki, director of FinCEN, said in the agency’s release that for more than a decade, the bank “allowed its AML program to languish making TD Bank a target for illicit actors—including its own employees.”